 So we created an action plan.

 This dilemma is really not all that uncommon.
-I work with so many mamas who have brilliant business ideas.
-They can come up with the most beautiful crafts to sell or the most profitable sales copy, but when it comes to sitting down and making them happen they get overwhelmed.
+I work with so many therapists who have brilliant business ideas.
+They know their niche and are ready to market to them, but when it comes to sitting down and making it happen they get overwhelmed.

 Perhaps they fall into a few of the pitfalls we've already talked about: unattainable goals, ideas that are too big or too small, focusing on results based on someone else’s requirements.
 Or, they just need a bit of a nudge to get going.

-But once we work through all of these hurdles, some moms still need to know exactly what to do when, they need a road map.
+But once we work through all of these hurdles, some clinicians still need to know exactly what to do when.
+They need a road map.
 If this sounds like you, you’re in luck.
 Bust out your cartographer tools – or maybe just a pen and paper – cause today we're gonna make our map.

 The key to creating an action plan that actually works is to start at the end and work backwards.